ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 # Test Problem Analysis and Progress

 ## Problem Description
-The test `test_mock_claude_client_concurrent_calls` in `tests/test_claude_api_integration.py` is failing.
+The test `test_mock_claude_client_custom_responses` in `tests/test_claude_api_integration.py` is failing.
 The required test coverage of 20% is not reached, with the total coverage being 14.94%.

 ## Hypotheses (Ranked by Likelihood)

+1. MockClaudeClient Implementation Issues (Most Likely)
+   - The MockClaudeClient class might not be properly implemented or might be missing key functionalities.
+   - The custom responses test is failing due to unexpected response formatting.

-1. Insufficient Test Coverage
+2. Insufficient Test Coverage
    - The test suite may not be comprehensive enough to cover all the required code paths.
    - Some files or functions might be completely untested.

-2. MockClaudeClient Implementation Issues
-   - The MockClaudeClient class might not be properly implemented or might be missing key functionalities.
-   - The concurrent calls test might not be exercising all the expected behaviors.

 3. Asynchronous Testing Configuration
    - The pytest-asyncio plugin might not be properly configured, leading to incomplete execution of asynchronous tests.